-Although this movie musical has been a beloved favorite for decades - especially at Christmastime - there has never been an official "original soundtrack" album released in any form.
+Although this movie musical has been a beloved favorite for decades, especially at Christmas time, there has never been an official "original soundtrack" album released in any form.
 Decca controlled the soundtrack rights, but Rosemary Clooney was under exclusive contract to Columbia, who would not allow her to appear on a competing label.
 As a result, Decca and Columbia each released their own White Christmas albums in 1954, although neither is an official soundtrack.
-Decca's album featured the movie cast minus Rosemary Clooney, with Peggy Lee taking over Clooney's part.
-Columbia's album had Rosemary Clooney singing 8 songs from the film.
+Decca's album featured the movie cast minus Rosemary Clooney, with Peggy Lee taking over Clooney's part, and singing her songs via overdubbing, a new technology in 1954.
+Columbia's album had Rosemary Clooney singing 8 songs from the film, including the song "Sisters," which Clooney recorded with her real-life sister, Betty Clooney.
 Both albums have been issued on CD in recent years.

 When Bob Wallace (Bing Crosby) appears on the Ed Harrison TV show, he is briefly shown - as if the audience is watching him at home - on a 1950s television set.
 The brand of the television is DuMont, one of the first manufacturers of TVs in America and the name of TV network from the 1950s.
 Jackie Gleason, Morey Amsterdam and Bishop Fulton J. Sheen were some of the notables that began on the DuMont Network, which ceased operations in 1956.

-Tne musical stage adaptation premiered in San Francisco in 2004 followed by productions in Boston, Buffalo, Los Angeles, Detroit, Louisville and the United Kingdom.
+The musical stage adaptation premiered in San Francisco in 2004 followed by productions in Boston, Buffalo, Los Angeles, Detroit, Louisville and the United Kingdom.
 The Broadway production opened on November 23, 2008 at the Marquis Theater and ran for 53 performances earning two Tony Award nominations.
 The musical was revived at the Marquis Theater for the 2009 Christmas season.